-.07 PCDC-ULDC, and other subrecipients, shall assist small businesses in obtaining financing for business expansion and start-up, working capital, and real estate for business uses.
-Funds shall be secured from private and public lending agencies and the Small Business Revolving Loan Fund (SBRLF) to assist firms with financing for business start-up or expansion.
-In addition, PCDC-ULDC shall provide limited technical assistance, as necessary, to complete financing packaging activities.
+.07 PIDC, and other subrecipients, shall assist small businesses in obtaining financing for business expansion and start-up, working capital, and real estate for business uses.
+Funds shall be secured from private and public lending agencies to assist firms with financing for business start-up or expansion.
+In addition, PIDC and the CDBOs shall provide limited technical assistance, as necessary, to complete financing packaging activities.